-The Reference Electrode is used in measuring the working electrode potential.
+The Reference Electrode is used to measure the Working Electrode potential.
 A Reference Electrode should have a constant electrochemical potential as long as no current flows through it.

-The most common lab Reference Electrodes are the Saturated Calomel Electrode (SCE) and the Silver/Silver Chloride (Ag/AgCl) electrodes.
-In field probes, a pseudo-reference (a piece of the Working Electrode material) is often used.
+The most common lab Reference Electrodes are the saturated calomel electrode (SCE) and the silver/silver chloride (Ag/AgCl) electrodes (Figure 2).
+In field probes, a pseudo-reference (a piece of the Working Electrode material) is often used

 The Counter, or Auxiliary, Electrode is a conductor that completes the cell circuit.

 The Counter Electrode in lab cells is generally an inert conductor like platinum or graphite.
-In field probes, it's generally another piece of the Working Electrode material.
+In field probes, it is generally another piece of the Working Electrode material.
 The current that flows into the solution via the Working Electrode leaves the solution via the Counter Electrode.

 The electrodes are immersed in an electrolyte (an electrically conductive solution).
 The collection of the electrodes, the solution, and the container holding the solution are referred to as an electrochemical cell.

-A simplified schematic of a Gamry Instruments’ Potentiostat can be seen below.
+A simplified schematic of a Gamry Instruments’ potentiostat is sketched in Figure 3.

-The electronic circuit consists of four blocks that will be discussed in turn.
-If you are not familiar with electronics, don't despair - you can still learn from the information that follows.
+The electronic circuit consists of four blocks discussed in turn.
+If you are not familiar with electronics, don’t despair; you can still learn from the information that follows.

-In this schematic, X1 on an amplifier indicates that the amplifier is a unity gain differential amplifier.
+In this schematic, ×1 on an amplifier indicates that the amplifier is a unity-gain differential amplifier.
 The output voltage of this circuit is the difference between its two inputs.

-The blocks labeled Voltage and Current * Rm are the voltage and current signals that are sent to the system A/D converter for digitization.
+The blocks labeled Voltage and Current × Rm are the voltage and current signals that are sent to the system A/D converters for digitization.

 An ideal electrometer has zero input current and an infinite input impedance.
 Current flow through the reference electrode can change its potential.
 In practice, all modern electrometers have input currents close enough to zero that this effect can usually be ignored.

-Cell current in some experiments don't change much.
-In other experiments, such as a corrosion experiment, the current can often vary by as much as 7 orders of magnitude.
+Cell current in some experiments don’t change much.
+In other experiments, such as a corrosion experiment, the current can often vary by as much as seven orders of magnitude.
 You cannot measure current over such a wide range using a single resistor.
-A number of different Rm resistors can be switched into the I/E circuit under computer control.
-This allows measurement of widely varying of currents, with each current measured on using an appropriate resistor.
-An "I/E autoranging" algorithm is often used to select the appropriate resistor values.
+A number of different Rm resistors can be automatically switched into the I/E circuit.
+This allows measurement of widely varying currents, with each current measured using an appropriate resistor.
+An “I/E autoranging” algorithm is often used to select the appropriate resistor values.

-The I/E convert’s converters’ bandwidth depends strongly on its sensitivity.
+The I/E converter’s bandwidth depends strongly on its sensitivity.
 Measurement of small currents requires large Rm values.
-Stray (unwanted) capacitance in the I/E converter forms an RC filter with Rm, limiting the I/E bandwidth.
+Stray (unwanted) capacitance in the I/E converter forms an RC-filter with Rm, limiting the I/E bandwidth.
 No potentiostat can accurately measure 10 nA at 100 kHz because the bandwidth on this current range is too low to measure a frequency of 100 kHz.
 This effect becomes very, very important in EIS measurements!

 The control amplifier is a servo amplifier.
 It compares the measured cell voltage with the desired voltage and drives current into the cell to force the voltages to be the same.